 the pitch and the acoustics are very good.
 The stadium also has a video screen in

-chairman John Madejski is shared with London Irish
+Reading's chairman John Madejski is shared with London

 |What Is It Like For Visiting Supporters?|

-stadium, in the South Stand, where up to 4,300 can be
+end of the stadium, in the South Stand, where up to

-2,100).
-The facilities in this stand are good with
+allocation is 2,100).
+The facilities in this stand are

-plenty of leg room and the views of the pitch are
+good with plenty of leg room and the views of the

-superb, as there is good height between rows.
-Away
+pitch are superb, as there is good height between

-fans can really make some noise in this stand, so make
+rows.
+Away fans can really make some noise in this

-the most of it.
-The atmosphere is also boosted by a
+stand, so make the most of it.
+The atmosphere is also

-is by ticket only and if tickets are still available
+the stadium is by ticket only and if tickets are still

-for away supporters then they can purchase them on the
+available for away supporters then they can purchase

-day at the South Stand ticket office located between
+them on the day at the South Stand ticket office

-gates 9 & 10.
-You enter the stadium by inserting
+located between gates 9 & 10.
+You enter the

 I first visited this stadium shortly after it opened and then a few times in recent seasons.
 When I first went in 1998 I truly believed that it was a fantastic stadium.
 Subsequently after going back and with a number of other new stadiums being built during that time, the Madejski seems just like another nice functional ground.
 Considering that as it also lacks character and that essential 'wow' factor and coupled with the fact that there are few facilities around the stadium such as pubs for away fans, then there is not a lot to 'write home about'.
 Add to that, that the security staff outside the away entrance seem to be rather over the top which sets the tone of the visit.
 I have also received reports of fans not being admitted into the away section for being (in the opinion of the stewards) 'too drunk'.